A telehealth bill whereby medical marijuana patients can speak with a doctor remotely passed the New Jersey State Senate by a near-unanimous vote.

-In devising the bill, he consulted with the Coalition of Medical Marijuana for New Jersey (CMMNJ) Executive Director Ken Wolski and board member Gaetano Lardieri for advice who suggested the bill include those in nursing homes and it subsequently was.
+In devising the bill, he consulted with the Coalition of Medical Marijuana for New Jersey (CMMNJ) Executive Director Ken Wolski and board member Gaetano Lardieri for advice, who suggested the bill include those in nursing homes.
+It subsequently was.

 The bill has yet to receive a hearing in the Assembly’s Health and Senior Services Committee.
 It is sponsored in the Assembly by Assemblywomen Joann Doney (D-Monmouth) and Pam Lampitt (D-Mercer).
-But given that it passed the Senate fairly quickly, it is likely it will not require the Herculean effort adult-cannabis needed.
+But given that it passed the Senate fairly quickly, it is likely it will not require the Herculean effort adult cannabis use needed.

 If signed into law, it is supposed to take effect immediately.
 However, for the first 270 days (nine months) only patients who are in long-term care facilities, hospice patients, the terminally ill, and those who are officially homebound could take advantage of this.
 After that period, other patients could have a telemedicine appointment after an initial in-person visit to the doctor’s office.